ArgenisDLR/codewars/README.md

 # Codewars
-This is a place for me post my codewars solutions in swift
+This is a place for me post my codewars solutions in swift & python